Fun for All: 8th InternationalConference on Video Game Translation and Accessibility

 Theme of the conference

-The successful previous editions of the Fun for All: International Conference on Translation and Accessibility in Video Games, held in 2010, 2012, 2014, 2016, 2018 and 2023 have become a meeting point for academic and professionals working in the game industry and the game localisation industry, as well as students and translators interested in this field.
+The successful previous editions of the Fun for All: International Conference on Translation and Accessibility in Video Games, held at the Universitat Autònoma de Barcelona in 2010, 2012, 2014, 2016, 2018, 2023 and 2025 have become a meeting point for academic and professionals working in the game industry and the game localisation industry, as well as students and translators interested in this field

 Suggested topics